emmatrowbridge/Excuse-Me-Your-Data-Is-Leaking/_posts/2025-05-27-Exposed-by-Metadata.md

 - **Camera Model Name**: iPhone 13 Pro
 - **Software:** 16.6.1

-> NOTE: To see the full output, download my image and run the command yourself!
+> NOTE: Try it for yourself!
+Run the ``exiftool`` command on one of your images and see what secrets are revealed.

 This snippet alone reveals the precise time and place the image was captured, the specific device used, and the system software it was running.
 With a single copy-paste into Google Maps, we can identify the capture location as Mashpee, Massachusetts— on the southern edge of Cape Cod.
 This is not theoretical.
 It is a concrete demonstration of how easily sensitive location data can be obtained from a digital photo without interacting with any systems or triggering any alerts.